o770/mpvclip-mpvival-mpvloop/README.md

 </details>

 ## Options
-MPV profile names and a single loop pattern without flags can be entered on the command line.
+MPV profile names and any number of loop patterns without flags can be entered on the command line.
 Options also include playlists and time format conversions.
 Descriptions and examples in the Wiki.

 ## Dependencies
 - Awk